 This program aims to impart the necessary mechanical engineering skills, and all the theory covered is tied to a practical outcome.
 Five threads run through the program to give you maximum, functional coverage in the field of mechanical engineering.
 These threads comprise of fundamentals of mechanical engineering technologies, applications of mechanical engineering technologies, energy systems, industrial automation, and management.
 Due to the global nature of mechanical engineering today, students are exposed to international standards.

-The participants emerge from the course able to demonstrate specialised and integrated technical and theoretical knowledge, with considerable depth, in subject matter related to mechanical engineering.
+The participants emerge from the course able to demonstrate specialized and integrated technical and theoretical knowledge, with considerable depth, in subject matter related to mechanical engineering.

 Graduates will have the knowledge and skills to contribute to the capacity of mechanical engineering and related industries to maintain their competitiveness in a global marketplace through the application of latest technologies, value adding to existing products, process and services and the development of new, sustainable and innovative solutions.